 Frequently Asked Questions

-Do I need to thaw frozen chicken wings before air frying?
-No. In fact, thawing makes them less crispy because the surface gets wet.
-Cook them straight from the freezer using the two-stage method above.
+Do I need to thaw frozen wings before air frying?
+No — thawing actually makes them less crispy because the surface gets wet.
+Cook straight from frozen with the two-stage method.

-Do I need to preheat my air fryer?
-No, not for frozen wings.
-The defrost stage is essentially the preheat.
-(If your air fryer requires preheating per its manual, do that — but skip any extra preheating step.)
+Do I need to preheat the air fryer for frozen wings?
+No. The thaw stage is the preheat.
+(If your manual insists on preheating, follow it, but skip any extra step.)

-Can I use frozen wings that are stuck together in a block?
-Yes — just place the whole block in the basket and break it apart with a wooden spoon at the 5-minute mark of Stage 1.
-The defrost stage handles it.
+Can I cook wings that are frozen in one solid block?
+Yes.
+Put the whole block in and break it apart with tongs at the 5-minute mark of Stage 1.

-Can I dry rub frozen wings before air frying?
-Not before the defrost stage — the rub will slide off as the wings release moisture.
-Add the rub after you drain and pat dry (Step 4), and it’ll stick beautifully.
+Can I dry-rub frozen wings before cooking?
+Not before Stage 1 — the rub slides off as the wings shed moisture.
+Add it after you drain and pat dry, and it’ll cling.

-Can I cook frozen chicken wings in the oven instead?
-Yes — bake on a wire rack set inside a sheet pan at 425°F for 45–50 minutes, flipping halfway.
-The wire rack is essential for crispy skin.
+Can I make these in the oven instead?
+Yes — bake on a wire rack over a sheet pan at 425°F for 45–50 minutes, flipping halfway.

 Air fryer cooked chicken wings with browned crispy skin served with sauce for dipping.